Essi01/CryptoSatellite/readme.md

 **CryptoSatellite** is a bachelor's thesis project focused on evaluating symmetric encryption algorithms for secure satellite communication in resource-constrained environments.

 The project investigates how encryption impacts performance on embedded platforms simulating satellite onboard computers.
-Algorithms such as AES, SPECK, ASCON, and ChaCha20 are tested across multiple microcontrollers, including Portenta H7, Portenta X8, STM32H743ZIT6, and Verdin iMX8M Plus.
+Algorithms such as AES, SPECK, ASCON, and ChaCha20 are tested across multiple embedded hardware platforms, including Portenta H7, Portenta X8, STM32H743ZIT6, and Verdin iMX8M Plus.

 ## Features